HMProgrammingClub/NYCSL/README.md

 - Compile submitted C++ as C++ 11
 - Email heads of CS departements at Stuy, Bx,
 - Getting started video (showing how to run c++, java, python bots from environment, put trn file in visualizer, etc.)
+- Give prizes to January winners
+- Decide on prizes and put them in the problem description
+- Migrate new MySQL database structure to the production server

 ### March Release
 - User overall score